 - Lasers — are effective in making keloids appear flatter and less red, typically requiring multiple treatments to achieve desired results.

-- Surgery (excision) — has the risk of triggering larger or similar keloids and may be combined with steroid injections, pressure dressings, or radiation for optimal results.
+- Surgery (excision) — has the risk of triggering larger or similar keloids and may be combined with steroid injections or pressure dressings for optimal results.

 Dr. David Myers